elviravmg/elviravmg/README.md

 ### Hi there 👋

 I'm Elvira Magallanes, an electrical engineer at UNAM school of engineering.
-I love to learn new things, playing video games, learning new languages, and coding!
+I love learning new things, playing video games, robotics and coding!

 ## 📫 How to reach me: